AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «HLS segment queue threshold» – the multiplication factor of the target duration of the HLS playlist, after which the stream will be stopped prematurely if no new segments are added to the queue after the playlist update.
 Corresponds to the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-hls-segment-queue-threshold">«hls-segment-queue-threshold»</a> parameter in «Streamlink».

-+ «Stream retry count» – this option sets the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-stream-segment-attempts">«stream-segment-attempts»</a>
-and <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-hls-playlist-reload-attempts">«hls-playlist-reload-attempts»</a> parameters for «Streamlink».
-That is, the number of download attempts for segments and the segment list.
+<a target='_blank' href="https://github.com/AlexELEC/TVLINK-Releases/blob/main/docs/GAP_THRESHOLD_EN.md">A different logic for stopping streams</a> applies to the «Live Smart/Local VOD» modes.

 + «Segment threads» – the number of parallel segment downloads.
 This is the size of the thread pool used for downloading segments.